Leg Pain and Aching: Peripheral Artery Disease Could Be the Cause

 As a result, your legs and feet receive an inadequate supply of blood and oxygen.
 Insufficient blood flow to the legs can lead to life-altering symptoms like leg pain and cramping, non-healing wounds that leave you susceptible to infection, and erectile dysfunction.

 It is important to understand that lifestyle factors such as obesity, inactivity, poor diet, and smoking can contribute to the development and progression of PAD.
-Fortunately, our experts can help identify your risk factors and guide you toward better vascular health.
+Fortunately, our trusted vascular doctors can help identify your risk factors and guide you toward better vascular health.

 We want you to know that PAD treatment is available that can help alleviate symptoms and reduce your risk of developing dangerous complications.
 Your vascular doctor may recommend lifestyle modifications, prescribe medications, or recommend a medical procedure to improve your quality of life.